Digital Marketer's Guide to Connected TV

 Even brands that bank on live TV commercials for mass reach can accomplish those same goals through connected TV buys.
 For example, using third-party data, a sporting goods brand can target users who have demonstrated interest in live sports (online search behavior), visited a sports arena in the past year, purchased gear for a specific team, and/or watched sports related content in a linear or OTT environment.
 By layering some of these audience segments on top of first-party data, advertisers will still be able to reach existing sports-fanatic consumers and learn even more about their consumption habits.

 At Rise, we always emphasize the importance of starting digital strategies with an audience-first mentality.
 Understanding who your customers are and where they consume content is the foundation of developing a plan to reach them digitally.

-Meineke Improves Conversion Rate on Live Sports by 63% with Connected TV
+Meineke Improves Live Sports Conversion Rate by 63% with Connected TV

-Through a Connected TV (CTV) focused strategy, Meineke was able to reach a new and engaged audience.
+Through a CTV focused strategy, reached a new and engaged audience.
 They activated on live event deals, aligning with premium inventory like NHL and NFL games.
-Learn more about the strategic planning and activation that led to great results.
+Learn more about the strategic planning that led to superior results.

 3. What else should I keep in mind?

 Despite the rise in streaming options available, daily television consumption has slowed down to near pre-pandemic levels.
 The rise in connectivity, however, means that the video content Americans are consuming is via an internet connection.

 Becoming familiar with Connected TV tactics now will prove very valuable in a crowded advertising space in the future.
 A good way to do so is incorporating your digital video campaigns into premium environments.
 You should be able to adapt to current trends and adjust your plan with a targeting strategy so that you can be where your audience is.

 4. What do you think will happen next?